About

 One of Jason’s Japanese publishers, Shueisha, brought him to Tokyo on book tour in 1999.
 He took that opportunity to visit his old high school exchange student friend, and wrote a funny article about the experience.
 That article remains one of Jason’s most widely read.
 It’s still on his site.
 Japan went straight to Jason’s heart, and he decided to live there.
 He rented out his home in California and moved to Sano, Japan in 2002 for what he thought was going to be a one-year stay.
 This many years later, he still lives and works there.

-After the March 2011 earthquake and tsunami, he founded Socks for Japan, a volunteer organization that hand-delivered 160,000 care packages from around the world to survivors.
+After the March 2011 earthquake and tsunami, he started Socks for Japan, a volunteer organization that hand-delivered 160,000 care packages from around the world to survivors.
 See photos and read reports about the effort here.

 He divides his time between Japan and Colorado’s Rocky Mountains.